-The information in the parentheses indicates the number of credit, lecture and laboratory hours for that class.
+The information in the parentheses indicates the number of credit, lecture and laboratory hours for each class.
 The lecture and laboratory hours equal the total classroom/laboratory contact hours.
-For example, there are 12 contact hours for the course AH200 Emergency Medical Technician - 6 lecture and 6 lab.
+For example, there are 13 contact hours for the course AH200 Emergency Medical Technician - 6 lecture and 7 lab.